James-Steenburg/Rocket-Calendar/README.md

 ## Features

-- **Customizable Calendars:** Design calendars to mirror the unique rhythms of fictional worlds, adjusting parameters such as day and month lengths, and celestial events alignment.
+- **Customizable Calendars:** Design calendars to mirror the unique rhythms of fictional worlds, adjusting parameters such as day and month lengths.

 - **Event Tracking:** Seamlessly integrated event tracking allows dungeon masters and players to meticulously plan and chronicle their adventures, ensuring no detail is lost in the storytelling.

+- **Data Accessibility:** Export your events list to either an Excel or XML file format and select whether to include private events that are not yet ready to be shared.

 ## Getting Started